Getting Started – For Faculty and Staff

 On your start day:

-These two accounts are used for your online work and communication on campus.
+This account is used for your online work and communication on campus.
 Before logging in, please read the Acceptable Use of Information Technology Resources policy.
+Your NetID is used for campus computer login, Office 365, Canvas, Titan WiFi, MyUWOPortal, My UW System (Payroll), and other website logins.
+This KnowledgeBase article will help you get started with using your NetID.

 Step 3: Take a look at Titan Admin and TitanWeb